Indra333/earthscape/app/README.md

 These steps are based on [github.com/mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui)

 1.)
-Clone the forked repo to your local desktop.
+Fork and clone the [Earthscape fork of Chatbot UI](https://github.com/modelearth/earthscape/) to your local desktop.

 2.)
 You can create a virtual environment using conda to avoid dependencies/version issues on your computer.